jonataslaw/get_cli/README.md

 // Note: 'assets/models/user.json' path of your template file in json format
 // Note: on  == folder output file
 // Getx will automatically search for the home folder
-// and insert your view there. get generate model on home with assets/models/user.json
+// and insert your class model there. get generate model on home with assets/models/user.json

 //to generate the model without the provider